mediamonks/fast-image-sequence/README.md

 ### isPlaying

-This is a getter method that returns a boolean indicating whether the image sequence is playing.
+This getter method returns a boolean indicating whether the image sequence is playing.

 ```typescript
 const playingStatus = sequence.isPlaying;